pdxparrot/assets/SETUP.md

     * SFX
       * Expose the Volume parameter and set it to 0db
         * Rename it to SFXVolume
+    * Dialogue
+      * Expose the Volume parameter and set it to 5db
+        * Rename it to DialogueVolume
     * Ambient
       * Expose the Volume parameter and set it to -10db
         * Rename it to AmbientVolume